Telehealth Appointment Booking Refresh

 Rapid testing to evaluate the first design round

-• Users expected to interact with a calendar-like interface when selecting a date for their doctor’s appointment.
+• Users expected to interact with a calendar to select dates.

-• Participants wanted to see more than just a testimonial about their doctors when choosing them.
+• Participants wanted to see more than just a testimonial when choosing a doctor.

 A new user flow, features, and email design to improve the appointment booking experience